 On the face of it why should anyone really care how many shares are out in the resulting “newco”?
 The market capitalization is the same if I have 10 million out or 100 million.
 All that changes is the share price isn’t it…?
 Can’t I just roll them back to get to a palatable number outstanding?

 The short answer is, yes, you can roll them back and you see that happen quite often.
 Roll-backs anywhere from 1:2 right up to 1:20 are not uncommon.
 But you’d be surprised how many shareholders are incredibly resistant to consolidating their shares.
 There is a prevailing view – with some justification – that post consolidated shares quickly undergo a sell off and lose value.
 So it’s something to consider when seeking a shell.
 If you can find one with as few shares as possible do it, because once the vend-in occurs there’s going to be a lot more out there.

 Thanks for taking a read.
 We’ll be back with other issues around RTO’s and the nature of good shells in the near future.

 ITB Solutions provides consulting services to companies seeking to go public in Canada.
-Since 2005, ITB Solutions has provided listings development services to the Canadian Securities Exchange.
-CSE is the first new stock exchange approved in Canada by securities commissions in over 70 years and has also been designated by the Federal Department of Finance as an eligible stock exchange for RRSPs and TFSAs.
-CSE is also a recognized exchange by the SEC as a Designated Offshore Securities Market.
-We assist companies with the listing application and managing the process to become publicly tradable on CSE, as well as offering advice on how to make the most of your public listing.
-We also assist the exchange in marketing to potential public companies worldwide.
-You can reach Peter Traynor at 647-500-0493 or by email at email@example.com
+Since 2005 ITB Solutions has provided listings development services to stock Exchanges in Canada such as the Canadian Securities Exchange.
+ITB Solutions currently provides New Listing Services to the NEO Exchange.
+We assist companies with the listing application and managing the process to become publicly tradable in Canada, as well as offering advice on how to make the most of your public listing.